SergiusTheBest/plog/README.md

 - function name
 - message

-*Note: 'this' pointer capture is supported only on msvc.*

 Also [Record](#record) has a number of overloaded stream output operators to construct a message.

 ```cpp